William Perehudoff

 Biography

-Born in 1918 in Langham, Canada, his academic education ended in the 11th grade.
-He, along with his wife, the accomplished landscape painter Dorothy Knowles, regularly attended the Emma Lakes Artist’s Workshops through the 1960s.
-It was at the set workshops where he met influential artists and critics including Kenneth Noland, Clement Greenberg, and Jules Olitski.
+Born in Langham, Canada in 1918, Perehudoff completed his academic education up until the 11th grade.
+Alongside his wife, the accomplished landscape painter Dorothy Knowles, he regularly attended the Emma Lakes Artist's Workshops during the 1960s.
+It was at these workshops that he had the opportunity to engage with influential artists and critics such as Kenneth Noland, Clement Greenberg, and Jules Olitski.

-The artist was awarded the Saskatchewan Order of Merit in 1994 and was named a member of the Order of Canada in 2001.
-Perehudoff died at age 94 in 2013, in Saskatoon, Canada.
-His works are held in private and public collections, including the collections of National Gallery of Canada in Ottawa and the Montreal Museum of Fine Art.
+In recognition of his artistic achievements, Perehudoff was honored with the Saskatchewan Order of Merit in 1994 and was appointed as a member of the Order of Canada in 2001.
+He passed away at the age of 94 in 2013 in Saskatoon, Canada.
+His works are held in both private and public collections, including those of the National Gallery of Canada in Ottawa and the Montreal Museum of Fine Art.